Lewis & Clark County 4-H Foundation Sponsorship Request Form

 IMPORTANT DATES

-Beginning Friday, June 3rd, 2022, please log on to FairEntry to register
+Beginning Monday, June 1st, 2026, please log on to FairEntry to register.

 BHB Cleaning Sign Up

 We are in need of volunteers to help clean before fair, during fair and after fair.
-Please click this link to sign up
+There will be a sign up at the June Council meeting.

 Exhibitors Handbook & Schedule